SofiiaMyl/SofiiaMyl/README.md

 ## Hi there, I'm Sofiia 👋
+---
+### :woman_technologist: About Me :
+- 🌱 I’m currently learning ML and Computer Vision
+- 📫 How to reach me Sofiia.mylnikova@gmail.com
 <!--
 **SofiiaMyl/SofiiaMyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.